CAREER

 MICT Sector Overview

-MICT SETA’s work is essential for skills development and economic progress within South Africa’s key ICT sectors.
+Our work is essential for skills development and economic progress within South Africa’s key ICT sectors.
+We empower individuals in the advertising, film, media, telecommunications, IT, and electronics sub-sectors through skills development.

-MICT SETA empowers individuals in the advertising, film, media, telecommunications, IT, and electronics sectors through skills development.
-We focus on identifying in-demand skills, developing effective training, and providing quality education to meet the demands of the modern digital landscape.
+Our focus is on identifying in-demand skills, developing effective training, and providing quality education to meet the demands of the modern digital landscape.

 The MICT Sub-sectors are made up of the following: